DemaciaLarz/Rainbow/README.md

-# rainbow_components
+# Rainbow
-Seperate implementations of the deep reinforcement learning rainbow components.
+Implementing the components of the deep reinforcement learning algorithm Rainbow.